 - Environmental threats interrelated: Ecological stressors such as water management, soil loss, water quality degradation, cattail expansion, and mercury contamination are often interrelated.
 Management actions must be holistic.

 This project provides a critical benchmark for assessing ecosystem health and the effectiveness of Everglades restoration activities into the twenty-first century.
-As Everglades protection efforts proceed, this probability-based sampling can be repeated to document the effectiveness of these actions.You may need a PDF reader to view files on this page.
+As Everglades protection efforts proceed, this probability-based sampling can be repeated to document the effectiveness of these actions.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.